Why is visiting the dentist regularly so important?

 Which type of toothbrush should I use?

 The brand of the toothbrush is not as critical as the type of bristle and the size of the head.
 A soft toothbrush with a small head is recommended because medium and hard brushes tend to cause irritation and contribute to recession of the gums, and a small head allows you to get around each tooth more completely and is less likely to injure your gums.
 It’s unnecessary to “scrub” the teeth as long as you are brushing at least twice a day and visiting your dentist at least twice a year for cleanings.
+Electronic toothbrushes are also great idea as they offer effective brushing techniques.

 What’s the difference between a ‘crown’ and a ‘cap’?